 The goal of these pages is to explain the naturally resilient chemistry Pavement Technology refers to as Maltene Replacement Technology (MRT), and its demonstrative benefits in comparison with alternative methodologies for preserving asphalt pavements.
 Use the links below to delve more deeply into each concept discussed or use the form on this page to request a comprehensive white paper on this topic.

-Check out the Spring 2020 issue of the Pavement Preservation Journal for the latest news on MRT.
+Check out the Spring 2020 issue of the Pavement Preservation Journal for the more information on MRT.

 Sustainable Asphalt Pavements: The Science Behind Maltene Replacement Technology